exoplatform/exo-documentation/docs/GettingStarted.rst

 |image198|

-When you click on the "See all" button, you are redirected automatically to news application filtered by pinned articles.
+When you click on the "See all" button,  you are redirected automatically to news application filtered by pinned articles

 |image205|